 The allergic reaction isn’t always instant, and can develop up to 48hrs after the original bite.

-Individuals who have no prior history of an adverse reaction to mosquito bites have been known to develope Skeeter syndrome suddenly.
+Individuals who have no prior history of an adverse reaction to mosquito bites have been known to develop Skeeter syndrome symptoms suddenly.
 The reason for developing the allergy isn’t known, and although it has been linked to an autoimmune reaction to the enzymes.
 There is no known reason why someone might develop an allergy to mosquito bites suddenly, with no prior allergy history.

 Because there are several species of mosquito whose saliva contain slightly different enzymes it is possible to be allergic to a specific species of mosquito, or a few species, while having little to no reaction to others.
 This might explain why an individual who has had no history of mosquito allergies might experience an extreme reaction to mosquito bites when visiting another state or country.

-Mosquito bites are treated topically to help reduce swelling and relieve itching.
+Mosquito bite allergies are treated topically to help reduce swelling and relieve itching.
 Antihistamines can also be taken orally to provide longer relief from itching and have been know to help reduce swelling in the affected area.
-There are also many home remedies and treatments that can help treat the discomfort associated with skeeter syndrome.
+There are also many natural home remedies and treatments that can help relieve the discomfort associated with skeeter syndrome.